 Argosy has a current 77.5% (and ultimate 90%) interest in the Rincon Lithium Project.
 The Rincon Lithium Project is the flagship asset in Argosy's lithium development strategy, and is located in Salta Province, Argentina.
+The Company also acquired a 100% interest in the Tonopah Lithium Project in Nevada, USA.

-The milestones achieved this Reporting Period establish that Argosy is genuinely delivering on its 'fast-track' lithium development strategy and remains confident of achieving key upcoming milestones.
+The milestones achieved during the 2019 Financial Reporting Period establish that Argosy is genuinely delivering on its 'fast-track' lithium development strategy and remains confident of achieving key upcoming milestones.
 Argosy is committed to building a sustainable lithium production company, highly leveraged to the forecast growth in the lithium-ion battery sector.